15 ways to stand out if your logo has a long name

 Harvard University Press

-Harvard University Press is the publishing house of Harvard University.
-Their logo is a simple wordmark that uses a clean Serif font.
+Harvard University Press is the publishing house of Harvard University (the school!)

 coca cola logo